 Advancing CDKL5 Deficiency Clinical Trial Readiness

-While capability for disease-modifying therapies is accelerating, there is a critical barrier for clinical trial readiness in our CDKL5 community that may result in failure of these therapies, not due to lack of efficacy but due to lack of validated clinical outcome measures (COMs).
+While the capability for disease-modifying therapies is accelerating, there is a critical barrier for clinical trial readiness in our CDKL5 community that may result in the failure of these therapies, not due to lack of efficacy but due to lack of validated clinical outcome measures (COMs).

 New research is underway to help our CDD community develop appropriate tools for future clinical trials.
 These tools, known as clinical outcome measures (COMs), will establish clinical trial readiness for CDD and generate historic baseline outcome data, ensuring optimal testing of potential new therapeutics, including gene therapy.
 There are no measures validated for CDD, and the severity of this condition renders those outcome measures that exist unsuitable.